werdnakof/DatabaseNotes/04_-_Storage.md

 Physical Addressing
 - Block id: device, cylinder, head, section
-- record id: (has everything Block id has) + offset in Block
+- record id: (has everything Block id has) + offset in block

 Indirect addressing
 - A table mapping between record ids and physical addresses
-- However, it needs maintanence when records are moved to different position in Blocks
+- However, it needs maintanence when records are moved to different position in blocks

-Indirection within a single Block
+Indirection within a single block
-- records can be shifted within a Block without changing record id
+- records can be shifted within a block without changing record id
-- access time of a record is fast, no need to change Block
+- access time of a record is fast, no need to change block

 Address Management
 - Every Block and record has two addresses: database address (secondary storage), memory address (buffer)